nylen/gnucash-django/README.md

  - Change the opposing account of any transaction and create rules for future transactions

+ - Attach images to transactions

+ - Add new transactions from the web interface

  - Import JSON files produced by my [`banker`](https://github.com/nylen/node-banker) transaction downloader and automatically categorize transactions according to the saved rules